ariley215/pythonic-garage-band/README.md

 # LAB - Class xx

-Project: Project Name Here
+Project: Garage Band with OOP

-Author: Student/Group Name
+Author: Andrea Thiel

-Links and Resources
+## Links and Resources

-back-end server url (when applicable) front-end application (when applicable)
-Setup
+## Setup

-.env requirements (where applicable) i.e.
+.env requirements (where applicable)

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db
+  .venv

-How to initialize/run your application (where applicable) e.g. python main.py
+## How to initialize/run your application

+ python pythonic_garage_band/band.py

-How to use your library (where applicable)
+## How to use your library (where applicable)

 Tests
-How do you run tests?
+How do you run tests? pytest or pytest-watch
-Any tests of note?

 Describe any tests that you did not complete, skipped, etc

+skipped - No code for last 5 tests.